graze/data-flow/docs/Flows.md

 # Flows

-A Flow is a series of steps that modify some data.
+A `Flow` is a defined series of individual steps each of which modify some data that gets passed to the next step in the flow.

 ## Creating Flows